CanerErgez/laravel-state-machine/docs/first_after_action.md

 # Create First After Action
-After actions runs after the `Guards` and `Action`.
+After actions run after the `Guards` and `Action`.

 The purpose of After Actions is to run notification and similar processes that will run after the state change is over.

 **Strongly Prefered;**
-- After Actions should be run async (Jobs, Queues etc.).
+- After Actions should be run async (Jobs, Queues, etc.).
-  Because this fails should not be error the transition.
+  Because this fails should not be an error in the transition.
   If After Actions throw any Exception all transitions are rolled back.

-- Sometimes, if you want stop the process in and rollback all changes you can use After Actions sync.
+- Sometimes, if you want to stop the process and rollback all changes you can use After Actions sync.

-İmportant;
+Important;

 - Your logic should be in `handle()` method.
   Transition are run each After Actions `handle()` method.